hazimu55-cmd/hazimu55-cmd/README.md

 </div>

-I'm a final-year AI & Data Science student focused on building intelligent systems at the intersection of **Machine Learning**, **Large Language Models**, and **Agentic AI**.
-I care about turning research-grade ideas into working, deployable systems — models that don't just predict, but act.
+I'm a final year AI & Data Science student focused on building intelligent systems at the intersection of **Machine Learning**, **Large Language Models**, and **Agentic AI**.
+I care about turning research grade ideas into working, deployable systems.

 <br>